Wittelab/cfdna-panel-publication/README.md

 ## Notes

-Some folders referenced in the above notebooks are not present in this repository due to their large sizes.
-These are made available upon request and include:
+Some folders referenced in the above notebooks are not present in this repository due to their large sizes and/or patient confidentiality.

 1.  __TN/__
-Contains patient tumor-normal variants
+Contains confidential patient tumor-normal variants

 1.  __cfDNA/__
-Contains patient cfDNA detected variants
+Contains confidential patient cfDNA detected variants

 1.  __SVMv4_Enrichment_20171107__
-Contains the SVM model used to generate the orchid panel
+Contains the SVM model used to generate the orchid panel, available upon request